FeltMC/optifine-alternatives/README.md

   - Available for: 1.15 -> 1.18
 - [WI Zoom] - The zoom from the Wurst Client as a standalone mod.
   - Available for: 1.14 -> 1.18
+- [Fabricated Zoomer] - Adds a highly-configurable zoom key for Fabric.
+The zoom is yours!
+  - Available for: 1.20
 - [Quick Spyglasser] - Adds a client-side keybind for using a spyglass anywhere in your inventory.
   - Available for: 1.17
 - [Zoomify] - A rather simple zoom mod with moderate customizability.